Florentine Delights and Tuscan Side-Trips

 Pisa's round Baptistery is Italy's biggest.
 It's interesting for its Pisano pulpit and interior ambience, and especially great for its acoustics.

 Lucca's most remarkable feature, its Renaissance wall, is also its most enjoyable attraction — stretching for 2.5 miles, this is an ideal place to come for an overview of the city by foot or bike (wonderfully smooth 20–30-minute pedal, depending on how fast you go and how crowded the wall-top park is).
 You can rent bikes cheaply and easily from one of several bike-rental places in town.
 The best people-watching — and slowest pedaling — is during passeiggata time, just before dinner, when it seems that all of Lucca is doing slow laps around the wall.

 Gabriele knows and shares his hometown well.

 Many Tuscan towns have towers, but none is quite like the Guinigi family's.
 Up 227 steps is a small garden with fragrant trees, surrounded by fine views over the city's rooftops.
-On your way up, you'll pass colorful illustrations of historical Lucca, then huff up twisty metal stairs through the hollow brick tower (open daily, small entry fee).
+You'll head up wide stone stairs, then huff up twisty metal ones through the hollow brick tower (open daily, small entry fee).